echanlopez/BorderedFJReduction/README.md

 - `"InverseExtendedMatrix"` — generalized symplectic brackets
 - `"IterationCount"` — number of FJ iterations required for regularization
 - `"MatrixStatus"` — `"Regular"` or `"Singular"`

-🔎 **Notes on the example**

-- The GIF intentionally displays only the summary output, not the full input.

-- The underlying Lagrangian contains physical parameters preserved symbolically.

-- This reflects the package philosophy: structure and diagnostics first, raw expressions second.
 ___

 ## 🧭 Gauge Symmetry Detection